Tiramisu-Compiler/tiramisu/benchmarks/FlexNLP/README.md

 ## Writing a Tiramisu-FlexNLP program
 The process is the same as any tiramisu program, the only differences are that you have to :
-1. Call the `flexnlp_init` Tiramisu function, by giving it the number of FlexNLP devices to use.
-(This requires creating a computation that will call flexnlp_init(num_devices))
+1. Call the `flexnlp_initialize` Tiramisu function, by giving it the number of FlexNLP devices to use.
+(This requires creating a computation that will call flexnlp_initialize(num_devices))
 2. Call any FlexNLP functions (some need the device_id)
+3. Call the `flexnlp_finalize` Tiramisu function, it doesn't take any parameter.
+(This requires you to create a computation that will call flexnlp_finalize(), the function will return an integer)
-3. Generate code by calling the tiramisu::codegen function and giving to it the tiramisu::hardware_architecture_t::arch_flexnlp flag e.g :
+4. Generate code by calling the tiramisu::codegen function and giving to it the tiramisu::hardware_architecture_t::arch_flexnlp flag e.g :
 ```
 tiramisu::codegen({
         input_cpu_input.get_buffer(),